TurnerSoftware/CacheTower/README.md

 ## Overview

+Computers have multiple layers of caching from L1/L2/L3 CPU caches to RAM or even disk caches, each with a different purpose and performance profile.
+Why don't we do this with our code?

-Cache Tower isn't a single type of cache, it allows control of various layers of caching on top of each other.
+Cache Tower isn't a single type of cache, its a multi-layer solution to caching with each layer on top of another.

 Officially supported cache layers include:
 - MemoryCacheLayer (built-in)